PMBio/MetH5Format/README.md

 If you find the meth5 format helped you in your research, you can cite the following preprint:

 Snajder, Rene H., Oliver Stegle, and Marc Jan Bonder.
 2022.
-“PycoMeth: A Toolbox for Differential Methylation Testing from Nanopore Methylation Calls.” bioRxiv. https://doi.org/10.1101/2022.02.16.480699.
+"PycoMeth: A Toolbox for Differential Methylation Testing from Nanopore Methylation Calls." bioRxiv. https://doi.org/10.1101/2022.02.16.480699.

 ## Authors and contributors